sf-wdi-34/js-objects/README.md

 Soon we'll learn other ways to build objects using special functions, called **constructors**, that build objects from an existing template.

 ## Changing an Object's properties
 I don't know about you, but I generally like my cars yellow.
 I would also prefer a car with a top speed greater than 110!
 Can we change our `car` object to better reflect my preferences?
-You bet!
+Absolutely!

 ``` javascript
 car.color = 'yellow';
 car.topSpeed = 210;
 ```

+We just use the `=` to assign new values

 ![image](https://cloud.githubusercontent.com/assets/6520345/17868818/46b3cce2-6865-11e6-8bb4-94ebc63ceddf.png)